epicsf/vimeo-downloader/README.md

 [vimeo-downloader](https://github.com/epicsf/vimeo-downloader)
 ================================================================================

-A Ruby script for downloading an archive of published Vimeo videos, suitable for re-uploading to another video service provider.
+A Ruby script for downloading a backup of your published Vimeo videos, suitable for re-uploading to another video service provider.

-In its current iteration, it simply outputs a CSV of video metadata and actually downloading video files is left as an exercise for the reader…
+The first time you run it, it will download all your video metadata and output to a CSV file.
+If that looks good, run the script again passing the `--download` flag to actually start downloading.

 Setup
 -----